Philip and Barry Castle: Barry Castle

 Barry Laverty, christened Finbar, was born in Dublin in May 1935.
-Barry was the daughter of the writer and playwright, foreign correspondent and cook Maura Laverty(1907 – 1966) who was particularly well-known for writing the Irish radio serial, ‘Tolka Row’.
-Barry illustrated some of her mother's work, notably The Queen of Aran's Daughter, 1995 and "The Cottage in the Bog", 1992.
+Barry was the daughter of the writer and playwright, foreign correspondent and cook Maura Laverty(1907 – 1966) Barry illustrated some of her mother's work, notably The Queen of Aran's Daughter, 1995 and "The Cottage in the Bog", 1992.
 Her father was the Irish Times journalist, James Laverty.